 Trump and ‘MAGA Republican extremists’ threaten US democracy, Biden says

-Biden has underscored the risk to democracy in a speech dedicated to his late Republican counterpart, John McCain.
+President Joe Biden underscores risk to democracy in a speech dedicated to late Republican Senator John McCain.

-United States President Joe Biden has lashed out at his Republican rival Donald Trump, saying the former president’s Make America Great Again (MAGA) following is an “extremist movement that does not share the basic beliefs in our democracy”.
+United States President Joe Biden has lashed out at his Republican rival Donald Trump, saying the former president’s Make America Great Again (MAGA) campaign is an “extremist movement that does not share the basic beliefs in our democracy”.

 During an event to honour late Senator John McCain in Tempe, Arizona, on Thursday, Biden said that, while not all Republicans adhere to the movement, the party is currently “driven and intimidated by MAGA Republican extremists”.